klinefe4/synthetic_radar_data/README.md

 # synthetic_radar_data
-Python code for generating radar returns from the MS-ASL dataset with the Google Mediapipe hand landmark detector.
-This repo contains the CSV files with detected landmarks for the top 100 classes (ASL100) in the dataset, which you can use directly to generate micro-Doppler responses.
+Python code for generating radar returns from MS-ASL dataset with Google Mediapipe multi-hand landmark detector.
+This repo contains CSV files with detected landmarks for the top 100 classes (ASL100) in the dataset which you can use directly to generate micro-Doppler responses.
 If you would like to generate the responses yourself you can download the dataset and install mediapipe locally.

 <h2>Installation (optional)</h2>